lixmal/keepass4web/README.md

 - libplack-perl
 - libjson-perl
 - libjson-xs-perl
-- liblwp-simple-perl
 - libnet-ldap-perl
-- libfile-type-perl

-Remaining modules need to be installed from CPAN: `Rest::Client`, `Crypt::Mode::CBC`, `Crypt::Cipher::AES`.
+Remaining modules need to be installed from CPAN.
 Alternatively you can get all modules in the most recent version from CPAN, although this will take quite some time to install.